dapucita/haxbotron/README.md

 Then, you can launch your own game room.

 ## How to backup
-If you want to backup players' data on your own bot, you should copy `.node-persist` directory and paste it when you need.
+You have to make and keep a copy of `.node-persist` directory to preserve important player data.

-All data are reserved in that directory and you can also modify them using text editor.
+All data would be reserved in that directory and you can also modify them using text editor.

+And you can also check the log in `.logs` directory.
+These data will be kept for 30 days.

 ## Player Hierarchy